joshnuss/1000experiments.dev/src/routes/posts/clickhouse-driver.md

 ## Note

-- Though it was hard to put this together, it was fun to have dive into a bunch of codebases.
+- Though it was hard to put this together, it was fun to dive into a bunch of complex codebases.
 I had to look at the [Python](https://github.com/mymarilyn/clickhouse-driver) driver, [Go](https://github.com/ClickHouse/clickhouse-go) driver, and the [C++](https://github.com/ClickHouse/ClickHouse/blob/master/src/Client/Connection.cpp) code.